FALSE: The at-fault driver will pay for everything including my medical treatment.

 - Seek medical treatment after a wreck

-So, to counter this lack of payment by the at-fault driver, Kentucky is a no-fault state which means: for car wreck claims in Kentucky, the vehicle you are in, when the car wreck happens, is responsible for the first $10,000 of your medical bills.
+Kentucky is a no-fault state which means: for injury claims that arise from a car accident in Kentucky, the vehicle you are in, when the car wreck happens, is responsible for the first $10,000 of your medical bills.
 That’s the no-fault part of the State.
+The idea being that you should not have to prove fault to get the medical treatment you need.

 Of course, the next question I always hear is, “Will using my car insurance make my rates go up?”
 The easy answer is that there is a law that says an insurance company can’t raise your rates if you were not at-fault for the car wreck.
 So, it’s okay to use your no-fault insurance in getting your medical bills paid.